anderson-cyber-lab/Project_Portfolio/sprint-01-career-self-assessment/README.md

 ## Deliverable

-Presented as a Google Slides deck covering personal background, motivations for entering cybersecurity, self-assessed skill gaps, and a structured plan for growth throughout the program.
+Presented as a Google Slides deck covering a simulated network improvement diagram using basic network topology and baseline knowledge before beginning the core program as an intro to networking

 ## Skills Demonstrated